What Is Google’s Business Messages?

 Over 80% of consumers rely on the internet to find a local business, and Business Messages allows your business to communicate with customers when they need you most.

 Business Messages allows users to create rich and engaging content that popular messaging apps like WhatsApp and Facebook Messenger already offer.
-By connecting with your customers via instant messaging, you can answer their questions in real time, provide faster solutions, and better understand your customers’ needs.
+By connecting with your customers via instant messaging, you can answer their questions in real-time, provide faster solutions, and better understand your customers’ needs.

-Core Features of Business Messages
+What Are the Core Features of Business Messages?